Robust Dequantization of the Quantum Singular value Transformation and Quantum Machine Learning Algorithms: Introduction

 \begin{itemize} \item {\bf Inner product (Section~\ref{sec:warmingup} and Section~\ref{sub:IP}).} In the quantum setting, the SWAP test can be used to estimate the absolute value of the inner product between two pure states with additive error $\xi$ using $O(1/\xi^2)$ copies of the states.\footnote{If quantum circuits constructing the two quantum states are available, then the complexity can be further reduced to $O(1/\xi)$ using amplitude estimation.} The dequantization technique from \cite{Chia+JACM22,TangSTOC19} estimates the inner product of two vectors $u$ and $v$ with error $\xi\norm{u}\norm{v}$ in time $O(1/\xi^2)$ given sampling-and-query access to one of the vectors and query access to the other, which matches the complexity of the SWAP test for unit-norm vectors.
 By applying Theorem \ref{th:MM1}, we immediately obtain a classical algorithm that estimates the inner product with error $(2\sqrt{2\varepsilon}+\xi)\norm{u}\norm{v}$ in time $O(1/\xi^2)$ when given $\varepsilon$-approximate sampling-and-query access to one of the vectors and query access to the other (Proposition \ref{th:IP} in Section~\ref{sec:warmingup} and Proposition \ref{prop:IP} in Section~\ref{sub:IP}).
-The term $2\sqrt{2\varepsilon}$ here is a bias (coming from the bias in Theorem \ref{th:MM1}) due to the fact that we are sampling from a biased distribution.\footnote{Note that a similar bias would appear for quantum algorithms based on the SWAP test in the analogue setting where the input states are at (trace) distance $\varepsilon$ from the ideal states.} This result shows that when $\varepsilon$ is small enough, i.e., when we are sampling from a distribution close enough to the ideal distribution in the total variation distance, we can obtain a performance close to the performance of algorithms having access to the ideal distribution.
+The term $2\sqrt{2\varepsilon}$ here is a bias (coming from the bias in Theorem \ref{th:MM1}) due to the fact that we are sampling from a biased distribution.\footnote{Such a bias is inevitable when estimating the inner product using samples from a biased distribution.
+Note that a similar bias would appear for quantum algorithms based on the SWAP test in the analogue setting where the input states are at (trace) distance $\varepsilon$ from the ideal states.} This result shows that when $\varepsilon$ is small enough, i.e., when we are sampling from a distribution close enough to the ideal distribution in the total variation distance, we can obtain a performance close to the performance of algorithms having access to the ideal distribution.

 \item {\bf ``Low-rank'' Quantum Singular Value transformation (Section~\ref{sub:app2}).} Chia, Gily\'en, Li, Lin, Tang and Wang \cite{Chia+JACM22} have shown how to dequantize in the low-rank regime the Quantum Singular Value Transformation (QSVT), which is a recent powerful paradigm developed by Gily\'en, Su, Low and Wiebe \cite{Gilyen+STOC19} that can be used to recover most known quantum algorithms and construct new ones (we refer to \cite{Martyn+21} for a good survey).
 Given an even polynomial $\myp$ of degree $d$, a matrix $A\in\Comp^{m\times n}$ and a vector~$b$ with $\norm{b}=1$, the QSVT is a technique to construct a good approximation of a quantum state proportional to the vector $\myp(\sqrt{A^\dagger A})b$.
 In the low-rank regime, which corresponds to the assumption $\fnorm{A}=1$ (or more generally $\fnorm{A}\le 1$), the complexity of the approach is $\tilde O(d/\smallnorm{\myp(\sqrt{A^\dagger A})b})$.
 Chia, Gily\'en, Li, Lin, Tang and Wang~\cite{Chia+JACM22} showed how to dequantize this technique by proving that given sampling-and-query access to $A$ and $b$, it is possible to implement with high probability sampling-and-query access to a vector close to $\myp(\sqrt{A^\dagger A})b$ in time $\tilde O(d^{16}/\smallnorm{\myp(\sqrt{A^\dagger A})b}^6)$.
 By adapting the methodology from \cite{Chia+JACM22}, we show how to achieve the same running time when given only $\varepsilon$-approximate sampling-and-query access to $A$ and $b$ for $\varepsilon>0$, when $\varepsilon$ is small enough.